Isomorphism Properties of Optimality and Equilibrium Solutions under Equivalent Information Structure Transformations

 provides a unique linear state-feedback PL-SPE in the class of linear state-feedback policies.
-Moreover, the policy pair $(u^{1}={K}^{*, 1}{\bf x}, u^{2}={K}^{*, 2}{\bf x})$ remains PL-SPE if the players are allowed to use state-feedback nonlinear strategies. {The proof builds on first showing that linear stationary state-feedback and disturbance feedforward policies satisfy \eqref{eq:qiv}, and then using the uniqueness and linearity of disturbance feedforward PL-SPE to establish the result. } \begin{itemize}[wide] \item By the fact that the mutually quadratic invariant condition implies partial nestedness \cite{rotkowitz2008information}, since for the LQG ZSGs with a partially nested IS, PL-SPE under the policy-dependent static reduction is unique and linear, Corollary \ref{corollary:unzerosum}(vi) leads to \cite[Theorem 2 and 5]{colombino2017mutually}.
-Moreover, Theorem \ref{the:pbpdynamicgame1} and Corollary \ref{coro:det} generalize \cite[Theorem 2 and 5]{colombino2017mutually} to ZSGs with continuously differentiable cost functions satisfying Assumption \ref{assump:2b}.
-We note that for the preceding class of LQG ZSGs, Assumption \ref{assump:diff} holds, and hence, Corollary \ref{coro:det} establishes additional results on the isomorphic connections between control-sharing, open-loop, feedback, and closed-loop PL-SPE (DM-SPE) policies. \item {In view of Theorem \ref{the:pbpdynamicgame1}, one can conclude that the result of \cite[Lemma 1]{colombino2017mutually} (showing that \eqref{eq:qiv} holds for linear stationary state-feedback and disturbance feedforward policies, see \cite[Eqs.
-(16) and (17)]{colombino2017mutually}) holds because of the convexity and regularity of the cost function and the policies, and the fact that the PL-SPE under the policy-dependent static reduction for LQG games with a partially nested IS, is unique and linear.}
+Moreover, the policy pair $(u^{1}={K}^{*, 1}{\bf x}, u^{2}={K}^{*, 2}{\bf x})$ remains PL-SPE if the players are allowed to use state-feedback nonlinear strategies. {The proof builds on first showing that linear stationary state-feedback and disturbance feedforward policies satisfy \eqref{eq:qiv}, and then using the uniqueness and linearity of disturbance feedforward PL-SPE to establish the result. } \begin{itemize}[wide] \item By the fact that the mutually quadratic invariant condition implies partial nestedness \cite{rotkowitz2008information}, since for the LQG ZS DGs with a partially nested IS, PL-SPE under the PD static reduction is unique and linear, Corollary \ref{corollary:unzerosum}(vi) leads to \cite[Theorem 2 and 5]{colombino2017mutually}.
+Moreover, Theorem \ref{the:pbpdynamicgame1} and Corollary \ref{coro:det} generalize \cite[Theorem 2 and 5]{colombino2017mutually} to ZS DGs with continuously differentiable cost functions satisfying Assumption \ref{assump:2b}. \item {In view of Theorem \ref{the:pbpdynamicgame1}, one can conclude that the result of \cite[Lemma 1]{colombino2017mutually} (showing that \eqref{eq:qiv} holds for linear stationary state-feedback and disturbance feedforward policies, see \cite[Eqs.
+(16) and (17)]{colombino2017mutually}) holds because of the convexity and regularity of the cost function, and the fact that the PL-SPE under the PD static reduction for LQG games with a partially nested IS, is unique and linear.}

-\item Finally, Proposition \ref{the:ngame} had shown the gap between PL-NE policies of dynamic NZSGs and their policy-dependent static reductions, which explains the counterexample in \cite[Section V. A]{colombino2017mutually} for LQG NZSGs with a partially nested IS.
-Furthermore, Theorem \ref{the:stationary policies games} introduced sufficient conditions under which some positive results can be established for NZSGs (Assumption \ref{assump:nonzero}). \end{itemize}
+\item Finally, Proposition \ref{the:ngame} had shown the gap between PL-NE of NZS DGs and their PD static reductions, which explains the counterexample in \cite[Section V. A]{colombino2017mutually} for LQG NZS DGs with a partially nested IS.
+Theorem \ref{the:stationary policies games} introduces sufficient conditions under which some positive results can be established for NZS DGs (Assumption \ref{assump:nonzero}). \end{itemize}